ralphwetzel/theonionbox/README.md

     </td>
     <td>

-The [JetBrains](http://www.jetbrains.com) team for their support to _The Onion Box_ providing an Open Source license of their gorgeous PyCharm IDE.
+The [JetBrains](http://www.jetbrains.com) team - for their support to _The Onion Box_ providing an Open Source license of their gorgeous PyCharm IDE.
 If you run your own personal Open Source project, you may as well apply for a license [here](https://www.jetbrains.com/buy/opensource/?product=pycharm) (non affiliated link).
 </td>
 </tr>
   </tbody>
 </table>

+Olaf - who provided great support and endless patience while testing the `pip` installation system and its dedicated documentation.

 > I apologize sincerely being convinced it is impossible to mention everyone who gave me the opportunity to participate from his or her experience.
 Please raise your hand if you think someone should be added to this list!